-- Date and time of entry
+- Serial or sequence number of entry

 - Method of entry

 - Source of entry

 - Identity of entity making log entry

+- Description of the entry

 5.4.2.
 Frequency of processing log

 Logs are archived by the system administrator on a weekly basis and event journals reviewed on a weekly basis by CA management.